 b) Organic & Sustainable: Jute can be grown all year round without the need to use pesticide or fertilizer, and it reaches maturity in under just six months, offering a large crop yield for the area of land it's grown upon.

-c) Durability & Reusable: Jute fibers are strong and durable, and hence reusable.
-In fact, it has a life span of over 1000 plastic carrier bags.
+c) Durable & Reusable: Jute fibers are strong and durable, and hence reusable.
+It has a life span of over 1000 plastic carrier bags.

-The Jute industry supports an estimated 5 million people in the poorest regions of the world.
-The United Nations has also named Jute as one of four future fibers (including sisal, abaca, and coir).
+The Jute industry supports an estimated 5 million people in the world's poorest regions (around 95% of Jute is grown in India and Bangladesh).
+The United Nations has also named the ancient golden fiber called Jute as one of four future fibers (including sisal, abaca, and coir).